 We hope this original collection of prose, poetry and photography will inspire others and be seen as a great collective effort, something to be proud of.

-Jim Potts' blog (comments, views and selective links about books, music (especially the Blues), the arts, landscape and the environment)
+Click HERE for Jim Potts' blog, with comments, views and selective links about books, music (especially the blues), the arts, landscape and the environment.

 Click HERE for Harry Hogger's Dorset Echo article.